Dtkviewer/EMGNN/README.md

 ## Guide for using the code

+### Setup and Installation locally

+1. Clone the repository to your local machine

+2. It is recommended to use a virtual environment to avoid conflicts with other packages on your system.
+You could install required dependencies according```Q_model/README.md``` and ```RNN_generation/README.md```.

+3. Run Python scripts directly

+### Open in Colab

+To ensure reproducibility across platforms, we have included a Google Colab notebook (EM_colab.ipynb).
+This makes it easy to run the code without needing to set up the environment locally.

 ### Database

-778 energetic molecules we collected with their Q and BDE values is provided.```data/
+778 energetic molecules we collected with their Q and BDE values is provided.

+Smiles: ```RNN_generation/data/emsmiles.csv```

+BDE values: ```BDE_model/BDE_DATA.xlsx```

+Q values: ```Q_model/data/778Q/Q_data.xlsx```

 ### Molecular generation

-The folder RNN_generation contains the molecular generation model (RNN) and you can generate molecules with our fine-tuned model ```RNN_generation/record/gutl-0050-12.2942.pth```
+The folder RNN_generation contains the molecular generation model (RNN) and you can generate molecules with our fine-tuned model ```RNN_generation/record/gutl-0050-12.2942.pth``` by simply running

 ```
-  RNN_generation/molecule_generation.ipynb
+  python launcher_of_clm.py
 ```

 detailed instruction for RNN's use is also provided.```RNN_generation/README.md```